matter-labs/zksync-web-era-docs/docs/reference/concepts/bridging-asset.md

 ### Add tokens to the bridge

 Currently only a small list of selected tokens is displayed on the bridge page.
-We're actively working on allowing deposits and withdrawals of any ERC-20 token user has on their balance, so there will be no action required from your side.
+We're actively working on allowing deposits and withdrawals of any ERC-20 token user has on their balance, so there will be no action required from your side to add a token to the bridge page.

 ### Deposits (to L2)